macbuse/WRITING/more_words.md

  So the words are my roots extending deep into the ground fixing in me in reality.
  Whenever the fog rolls in paralysing my mind and I stumble and fumble as I have so many times, they are still there helping me find a way around even in the depths of despair.
+Familiar, comforting I sit among them and savour their company, their connotations.